luckinet/tabshiftr/README.md

 presented tables.
 The final section contains a list of steps that should be taken one after the other to come up with a schema description.

-# Definitions

-*table*: Typically a set of values, but since we also consider data arrangements here that can’t be regarded as topologically coherent “chunks” of data, we include in the definition of table also “spreadsheets” that may contain a very loose organisation of data.

-*long variables*: A variable that is arranged so that the name is at the top (the column name) and the values are aligned vertically below it.

-*wide variables*: A variable that is arranged so that its unique values (levels) are in seperate columns.

-*tidy variable*: see ‘long variable’.

-*tidy table*: A table that contains only tidy variables.

-*simple header*: A table header that is made up of only one row.
-This is in contrast to a header where several variables are somehow nested to imply some order of the variables.

-*cluster*: A coherent set of values in some sort “rectangular form” that does not have to be tidy and may still be disorganised.

-*key*: A variable that treats the name of several other variables as if they were values.

-*messy table*: A general term for tables that contain “non-tidy” data (has not been defined further).

-*disorganised (messy) table*: A table that contains any sort of non-tidy data, specifically emphasizing that those may also be tables that contain (messy) clusters or other forms of loosely organised data.

-# Table types

 ## Spreadsheet contains (several) clusters

 Clusters are often of the same arrangement within one spreadsheet, they